charlescapps/Fun-Runner/README.md

 </dd></p>

 <p><dd>
+	When you need the next set of directions, they will automatically be spoken aloud.
+You can also see your total distance, total time, and average speed at any step along the way.
+If you decided you want to run to a new place, you can just press back to change your destination.
+All your progress will be saved as long as you ran a significant distance.
+</dd></p>

+<p><dd>
 	You can also view your previous runs in the stats gallery (<b>Press the Load button from the title screen</b>).
 You can then view the previous run on a map.
 (Functionality will be added to share your runs on Facebook).
 </dd></p>